Highest Run Chases in IPL History Complete List (Updated 2026) Ft. Punjab Kings

 Three franchises stand out across the top 10 list of highest successful run chases in the IPL:

-Sunrisers Hyderabad appear three times — all since 2023.
+Sunrisers Hyderabad appear five times — all since 2023 — more than any other franchise on this list.
 SRH’s evolution into the IPL’s most dangerous batting unit has been built around the Abhishek Sharma–Travis Head opening combination and Heinrich Klaasen’s finishing power.
 Since 2024, SRH have scored 200-plus in 11 of their 30 matches.

 Rajasthan Royals also feature three times, spanning from the very first season in 2008 to 2024.
 RR pioneered the art of the big chase and remain the franchise most associated with dramatic run-downs.